 Naloxone was first patented in 1961 and approved for the use of preventing an opioid overdose in 1971 by the Food and Drug Administration.
-It is considered safe and effective for the following reasons:
+They consider it safe and effective for the following reasons:

 - Naloxone has little to no side effects.

-- It is not addictive and cannot be abused.
+- It is not addictive and there’s no abuse potential.

 - Serious side effects are rare.